CrowdStrike/Cloud-GCP/cloud-storage-protection/demo/tutorial.md

 Upload complete.
 Check Cloud Functions logs or use the get-findings command for scan results.
 ```

+---
 Next, you'll review the output from the Cloud Functions demonstration function.

 ## Review Cloud Function Logs
 There are a few ways to view the status of the files uploaded to the demonstration bucket.
+Below
+you will use the helper command `get-findings` as the main method for this demonstration.

 ### Use the `get-findings` helper command
 Run the following command to view any detected Malware threats:
 ```sh
 get-findings
 ```
+*Note: You may need to wait a few seconds before both malicious files are detected*

 #### Example
 ```terminal